 \subsubsection{SSD512 on German traffic detection benchmarks}

-In this experiment, we evaluate the generalization ability of our pruned model VGG-16 CFP-2, which is pruned on CIFAR-10.
-First, we trained original SSD512 on German traffic detection benchmarks(GTSDB) \cite{Houbengermantrafic} dataset, In which ImageNet pre-trained base network was used.
-In the second case, we replace the base network of SSD512 with our pruned model VGG-16 CFP-2.
-SSD detects objects from the multiple layers at multiple scales to detect smaller and larger objects.
-In which generally initial layers are responsible for detecting the smaller object, and later layers are responsible for detecting the bigger object.
-After training, we analyze the model and found model is over-fitted because object sizes are very small in the GTSDB dataset.
-Hence SSD`s later layer feature maps were unable to capture the objects.
-Therefore our pruned SSD512 model detects the object from the initial layer only which is CONV4\_3, and we removed all other remaining layers after CONV4\_3.
+In this experiment, we evaluate the generalization ability of our pruned model, VGG-16 CFP-2, which is pruned on CIFAR-10.
+First, we trained original SSD512 on German traffic detection benchmarks (GTSDB) \cite{Houbengermantrafic} dataset, In which ImageNet pre-trained base network was used.
+In the second case, we replace the base network of SSD512 with our pruned model, VGG-16 CFP-2.
+After training, we analyzed the model and found the model is over-fitted because GTSDB is a small scale dataset.
+Our pruned SSD512 model detects the object from the initial layer only, which is CONV4\_3, and we removed all other remaining layers after CONV4\_3.
 After doing this, we observed a significant improvement in the mAP and $\sim$25$\times$ compression in model size.
 Hence our pruned model successfully generalizes the object detection task on the GTSDB dataset.
 Refer to Table~\ref{tabssdgtsdb} for the detailed experimental results.